 Starting too big.
 "We'll handle everything from simple ulcers to complex surgical reconstructions."
 No. Start with diabetic foot ulcers or post-operative wounds.
 Master those.
 Expand later.

-How Sunspot Medical Supports Your Program
+How Sunspot Medical Group Supports Your Program

 When you're building your program, we're building it with you.
 That commitment is what separates a distributor from a true partner.